20jmeyer/iris-recognition/edp2139_jtm2217_nab2217_IrisRecognition.README.md

 ## Limitation(s) of the current design:

 Iris detection is not very smart due to the concentric circles assumption.
-We tried the thresholding + canny edge + hough circles for the iris detection as well but the performance was not as good.
+Currently, enhancement is pretty basic and does not account for reflections or eyelashes.

 ## Improvements:

 We could make improvements on locating the iris using the same thresholding/Canny edge/Hough circle method with better parameters or improved image processing to help with the noise.
+Image enhancement could be further improved by accounting for reflections and eyelashes.

 ## Peer evaluation: